Pripyat amusement park: Radiation

 Radiation levels around the park vary.
 The liquidators washed radiation into the soil after the helicopters carrying radioactive materials used the grounds as a landing strip, so concreted areas are less radioactive.
-However, areas where moss has built up can emit up to 25,000 µSv/h, among the highest level of radiation in the whole of Pripyat.
+However, areas where moss has built up can emit up to 25,000 μSv/h, one of the highest levels of radiation in all of Pripyat.

 Films, games, media and literature

-The park plays significant roles in the video games S.T.A.L.K.E.R.: Shadow of Chernobyl, Call of Duty 4: Modern Warfare, Chernobylite, and the film Chernobyl Diaries.
+The park plays significant roles in the video games S.T.A.L.K.E.R.: Shadow of Chernobyl, Call of Duty 4: Modern Warfare, Chernobylite, Counter-Strike: Global Offensive, and the film Chernobyl Diaries.

 The park plays significant roles too in Markiyan Kamysh's novel about illegal Chernobyl trips, A Stroll to the Zone.

 The ferris wheel made news in September 2017 when Polish tourists turned it mechanically for the first time since 1986, later returning it to its original position.

 The park appeared in Suede's music video clip, "Life Is Golden".

 In the horror novel series/show The Strain, Chernobyl NPP was the birthplace of an ancient vampire and the nuclear accident was a test by another ancient to destroy his ground.